osmonduu/Practice-chrome-extension/README.md

-# Practice-chrome-extension
+# Currency-Exchange-chrome-extension
-chrome extension following along youtube tutorial
+Basic chrome extension to convert CNY, JPY, KRW, CAD, and EUR into USD